Ball-up: Bounces

 Umpire Matt Stevic bounces the ball in a game between Carlton and St Kilda, 2011.

 For much of the history of the game, ball-ups were executed by bounce rather than throw: the umpire would throw the ball firmly on the ground such that it bounces several metres up into the air approximately, although not always perfectly vertical.
-When first introduced to the game in the 1870s, ball-ups were originally thrown; but bouncing had become common from as early as 1880; the rules formally changed to mandate a bounce in 1887, although an umpire could elect to throw instead of bounce the ball if soft or wet ground conditions prevented bouncing.
+When first introduced to the game in the 1870s, ball-ups were originally thrown; however, bouncing had become common from as early as 1880.
+The rules formally changed to mandate a bounce in 1887, although an umpire could elect to throw instead of bounce the ball at their discretion if soft or wet ground conditions prevented bouncing.

-The bounce came to be eliminated from the game in the 21st century.
-From 2013 until 2025, all ball-ups except for centre bounces were executed by throw, with an umpire allowed to recall an errant centre bounce which skews in such a way that it does not create a fair contest between the two ruckmen, stopping play and resetting the players to execute a second ball-up by throw.
+The umpire's bounce was phased out from the game in the 21st century.
+From 2013 until 2025, all ball-ups except for centre bounces were executed by throw, with an umpire allowed to recall an errant centre bounce which skewed in such a way that it did not create a fair contest between the two rucks.
+If the controlling umpire determined that a centre bounce was uncontestable (usually due to an askew trajectory), they would stop the play and reset the surrounding player positions and execute a second ball-up by throw.
 From 2026, the centre bounce was also replaced with a throw.

 The skill of being able to bounce an obloid-shaped ball vertically upwards on a grass surface had been unique to Australian rules football, and was much loved by traditionalists.
 However, it is very difficult to master, and it was blamed for deterring aspiring umpires from pursuing the job, or hindering competent decision-makers from reaching the top levels of umpiring.
 The bounce was also physically demanding on the back and hamstrings and was a major cause of field umpire injuries.
 These two effects were compounding, with physical demands limiting the amount of time umpires could spend perfecting the craft.
 These reasons led many umpires to favour the removal of all bounces.

 Other

 Long run-ups and front-on knee clashes during centre bounces became a common cause of posterior cruciate ligament injuries for ruckmen in the early years of the 21st century.
-In addition to introducing the 10m circle to limit run-up length, free kicks were introduced against ruckmen leading with a raised knee.
+In addition to introducing the 10-metre circle to limit run-up length, free kicks were introduced against rucks that led with a raised knee.

-In the 1999 preseason, rubber pads were installed in the very centre of the AFL venues to give the umpires a reliable surface for centre bounces.
+In the 1999 preseason, rubber pads were installed in the very centre of AFL venues to give the umpires a reliable surface for centre bounces.
 These were quickly removed after ruckman Shaun Rehn slipped on one and suffered a serious knee injury.